All products imported into Great Britain (GB) must comply with the law on contaminants. These laws are put into place to protect public health.

 - contaminants - mycotoxins and aflatoxins

-Information on high-risk products, country of origin and the frequency of checks can be found in Regulation 2019/1793.
+Information on high-risk products, country of origin and the frequency of checks can be found in Regulation 2019/1793 as amended.
 This Regulation consolidates controls for products of non-animal origin, including aflatoxins, pesticide residues, guar gum and microbiological contamination.

-Until the results of the laboratory checks are known, the consignment must be stored at a UK External Temporary Storage Facility (ETSF).
-If you have any questions/queries, please email firstname.lastname@example.org
+Until the results of the laboratory checks are known, the consignment must be stored at a Customs-controlled warehouse or a UK External Temporary Storage Facility (ETSF).
+If you have any questions/queries, please email email@example.com

 Aflatoxin levels in imported food

-There are limits on the level of aflatoxins that can be in foods imported into the UK and some products might need to be tested.
+There are limits on the level of aflatoxins that can be in foods imported into GB and some products might need to be tested.

 Pesticide levels in imported food